Which college football troll came out on top in Week 6?

-We're around the halfway point of the college football season and what a weekend of action we had!
+We're around the halfway point of the college football season, and what a weekend of action!
 The contenders continued to separate themselves from the pretenders in Week 6.
-We've seen our fair share of upsets, blowouts and standout plays but the action isn't done yet.
+We've seen our fair share of upsets, blowouts and standout plays, but the action isn't done yet.

 The result of this madness could cause a shake up in the AP Top-25 -- and also allows for teams' social media departments to celebrate their wins with some creative trolling.